 Sunshine in my eyes can make me cry

 Sunshine on the water looks so lovely

 Sunshine almost always makes me high.”

 Robert Plant stuck his bulge in your face, flipped back his hair and belted out falsetto mating calls to the barely legal.
-John Denver had a bowl-cut, wire-rimmed spectacles, and he wanted to make an honest woman out of your daughter and give you honest grandchildren.
+John Denver had a bowl-cut, wire-rimmed spectacles, and he wanted to make an honest woman out of your daughter and give you wholesome grandchildren.
 He became the prototype for the post-Woodstock college boy, the kind you could trust.
-He may have had a little hippie in him, but he was a Habitat for Humanity hippie, not the kind who had a van with quadrophonic sound and ceiling mirrors.
+He may have had a little hippie in him, but he was a Habitat for Humanity hippie, not the kind who drove a van with quadrophonic speakers and ceiling mirrors.
 John Denver was to radio what John Boy was to TV.